 You should know that Magento stopped providing support for versions 1.9 and below, as of June 2020.
 Setting aside these reasons, the migration takes time.
 Getting started early means that you can be up and running on the new platform, sooner.

-Let’s get into the details of what will cost you to migrate from Magento 1 to 2, and what advantages you will get.
+Let’s get into the details of Magento 1 to 2 migration cost, and what advantages you will get.

 Differences Between Magento 1 and Magento 2

-There are several points that we should look at before we start talking about Magento 1 to Magento 2 migration costs.
+There are several points that we should look at before we start talking about Magento 1 to Magento 2 migration cost.

 The first important thing to consider is the difference in security.
 Magento 1 requires security patches to be protected from malware, bots, and hacking.
 Fixing and supporting M1 requires quite a lot of development time.
 Thanks to supporting packages and professional teams this option is available.
 However, even if you choose to stick with earlier versions and continue to use them, your actions directly violate PCI’s security standard and compliance.
 This means that your store would be unable to accept credit card payments, and you would have to pay penalties for being non-compliant.